-The Bank will normally only pay performance-based remuneration in case:
+The Bank will normally only pay performance based remuneration in case:

-- the Bank is profitable in the relevant year. - the Bank's profitability prospect is such that awarding this remuneration is financially responsible. - the Bank's risk, capital and liquidity limits are not exceeded by awarding this remuneration.
+- The Bank is profitable in the relevant year; - The Bank's profitability prospect is such that awarding this remuneration is financially responsible; and - The Bank's risk, capital and liquidity limits are not exceeded by awarding this remuneration.

-Performance-based remuneration pools must be based on an assessment of the Bank's budget performance and a number of KPIs reflecting the trend in the Bank's focus areas.
+Performance-based remuneration pools must be based on an assessment of the Bank's budget performance and a number of key performance indicators ('KPIs') reflecting the trend in the Bank's focus areas.
 The performance-based remuneration pool is determined taking into account the following KPI's:

-- Profit before tax compared with budget
+• Profit before tax compared with budget;

-- Assessment of risk-adjusted return
+- Assessment of risk-adjusted return;

-- Cost development
+- Cost development;

-- Change in customer satisfaction
+- Change in customer satisfaction; and

-- Compliance with internal business procedures
+- Compliance with internal business procedures.